annekaftal/toxicity/README.md

 Toxicity is a social media platform for haters only.
 They now have their own special place to go (and will hopefully stay clear of other sites!).

-This satirical social media platform allows users to create an account, create new posts, like and comment on other posts, search posts by tag name, follow their favourite accounts, and more.
+This satirical social media platform allows users to register and login to their account, create new posts, like and comment on other posts, search posts by tag name, follow their favourite accounts, and more.

 Visit Toxicity <a href="https://toxicity-six.vercel.app/">here</a>.